ShizukaDonaghue/melting-snowman/README.md

 ### Other Online Resources used
 * [Lucid](https://www.lucidchart.com/pages/) was used to generate the flow chart to plan the logic flow of the game.
-* [ScreenToGif](https://www.screentogif.com/) was used to create the GIF image for the unresolved bug.
+* [ScreenToGif](https://www.screentogif.com/) was used to create the GIF images.
 * [Compressor.io](https://compressor.io/) was used to compress the images used in the README file.
 * [Grammarly](https://app.grammarly.com/) was used to remove grammatical and typographical errors in the game and README file.

 ## Testing
-The full details of testing executed are in [TESTING.md](https://github.com/ShizukaDonaghue/melting-snowman/blob/main/TESTING.md)
+For the full details of the testing executed, please see [TESTING.md](https://github.com/ShizukaDonaghue/melting-snowman/blob/main/TESTING.md).

 ## Deployment
 This application has been deployed using [Heroku](https://www.heroku.com/).
 The live link can be found here - [Melting Snowman](https://the-melting-snowman-game.herokuapp.com/).